 (Photo Courtesy of Boston Sports Desk)

 “Dynasty” what does that word mean to you?
 I think everybody’s definition may differ slightly.
 The sports world has mirrored the political world when you are discussing dynasties.
 Political dynasties in the past had covered decades and even centuries, in sports if you look back 50 years each major sport had long-running dynasties like the Yankees, Canadiens, and Celtics.
 It seems today in the sports world and political world it has become harder and harder to stay on top for any long length of time.
 In football, I think the big equalizer has been free agency and the NFL draft, it is a lot harder to keep a team together than it was 50 years ago, and I think that is true in all sports today.
 So today I thought we would rank the greatest dynasties in NFL history.
 Feel free to comment and agree or disagree.
-Check out our top football betting strategies.

 The Raiders were a team that in the early 70’s, always seemed to be on the verge of greatness, only to be knocked back down the hill by the Dolphins and Steelers.
 That all changed with their win over the Steelers in the 1976 AFC Championship game.
 The Raiders, much like the Cowboys, had so many missed opportunities in close games that the number of World Championships could be much higher than just three.
 John Madden got the Raiders their first in Super Bowl XI, and Tom Flores took over and guided the Raiders to two more Super Bowl titles in the early 80s.